How efficiency shapes market impact: Martingale condition

 \subsection{Derivation of martingale condition}

-Market makers must set prices given only past and present order flow information, without knowing whether the order flow originated from a metaorder or from day traders.
-Their decision function is of the form
+Market makers must set prices given only past and present order flow information, as well as past prices, without knowing whether the order flow originated from a metaorder or from day traders.
+Their decision function for setting prices is of the form

-where $s = \mbox{sign}[ \alpha]$.
-As we show below, we are able to finesse this difficult problem by imposing a martingale condition and averaging over the day traders' noise, which is sufficient for the main goal of this paper of deriving the equilibrium between the impacts and $p_N$.
+As we show below, we are able to finesse the difficult problem of computing this decision function by imposing a martingale condition and averaging, which is sufficient for the main goal of this paper of deriving the equilibrium between the impacts and $p_N$.